Send the link below via email or IMCopy

 in hypotonic solutions

 are forced through a membrane.
-This process is used to separate solids from water.
-The force that is used is produced by blood pressure
+Process is used to separate solids from water.
+Force used is produced by blood pressure

 = Movement from lower to higher concentration.
-This requires protein carriers & cellular energy; sugars, amino acids, and ions (Na, K, H, & Ca) use active transport.
+Requires protein carriers & cellular energy; sugars, amino acids, and ions (Na, K, H, & Ca) use active transport.

 to move substances like glucose & other sugars from higher to lower concentration but no energy